ashoss/scripts/README.md

 ##### Then start the script ( Note: it may ask for your password )

+##### Ubuntu/Debian/Mint/Arch/Manjaro

 ```bash
   bash scripts/setup.sh
 ```

-##### Let the script complete and once it is finished you will be ready for building Android/AOSP :)
+##### Let the script complete and once it is finished you will be ready for building Android/AOSP

 ###### Notes:

-- The script is currently only compatible with Ubuntu/Debian distros
+- The script is compatible with both Ubuntu/Debian distros and Arch distros
 - The script may take a while to complete, depending on your hardware and internet speed

 #### Credits: